 Best Bass Gaming Earbuds

-While they do not come with noise cancellation, these gaming earbuds feature a tight acoustic design that allows them to provide users with a high level of passive sound isolation.
+While they do not come with noise cancelation, these gaming earbuds feature a tight acoustic design that allows them to provide users with a high level of passive sound isolation.
 You'll be able to get more sound from your game and lose some ambient sound thanks to the seal they create in your ears.

 9. Beats Urbeats3 Magnetic Earbuds

-Best Neutral Sounding Gaming Earbuds
+Best Balanced-Sounding Gaming Earbuds

-10. HP Gaming Earbuds with mic Deep Bass
+10. HP Gaming Earbuds with Mic

 They offer great audio quality and both microphones work efficiently.
 The only con here is that they aren't the best for listening to music with a lot of treble and mids.